getbubblenow/bubble/docs/docker-launcher.md

 If you're on Windows or would like to run the Bubble docker image directly, follow the instructions below in "Manual Setup".

 ## Manual Setup
-The commands below assume you already have docker installed, the docker daemon is running and the current user has appropriate permissions to start docker containers.
+The commands below assume:
+ * you already have docker installed
+ * the docker daemon is running
+ * the current user has appropriate permissions to start docker containers

 To pull and run the Bubble Docker Launcher, open a terminal and run: